Gloucester Rowing Club

-Gloucester Rowing Club and Gloucester Hartpury is a rowing club on the Gloucester-Purton canal based at Gloucester Boathouse, David Hook Way, Hempsted, Gloucester.
+Gloucester Rowing Club is a rowing club on the Gloucester-Purton canal based at Gloucester Boathouse, David Hook Way, Hempsted, Gloucester.

 History

 The club was founded in 1846, making it one of the oldest rowing clubs in the United Kingdom.
-In 2017, the club moved to a new boathouse from 326 Bristol Road to the other side of the river near David Hook Way.
-The ground floor development which has been completed is due to be followed by further expansions.

-Gloucester Hartpury

 In 2010 Gloucester Rowing Club and Hartpury College set up a centre to enable Hartpury students to participate in one of the Great Britain's rowing team centres.
 In the relationship the students become members of the Gloucester Rowing Club where they access the rowing facilities.
 In return the senior rowers from the club are able to access the training facilities at the college.
 The relationship has brought significant success at national and international level.

+In 2017, the club moved to a new boathouse from 326 Bristol Road to the other side of the river near David Hook Way.
+The facility owned by a charity called Gloucester Boathouse Ltd aimed to raise £2 million to enable all of Gloucestershires's river sports organisations to have a home.

+In 2018 Hartpury College gained University status which led to the formation of its own Hartpury University and College Boat Club in 2021 and severing its joint relationship with Gloucester RC.

+In 2023 the old boathouse was taken over by a holiday river cruise company.